 Two restaurants that are particularly “Florida Rambler style” are located on the rivers in Dunnellon — Swampy’s and the Blue Gator, both open-air spots with moderate prices and local specialties.
 We had good dinners with local beer and fresh fish at each.
 A third good down-home choice is the Front Porch Restaurant and Pie Shop, where fried chicken and many types of pies are specialties.
 (Details below.)

 Kayaking or tubing the Rainbow River

-Of course, you have to start your exploration of the area with the Rainbow River.
+Of course, the list of things to do in Dunnellon really starts with the Rainbow River.
 There are so many ways to enjoy it that Florida Rambler devoted a separate article to experiencing the Rainbow River.